rlpacheco/abseff/README.md

 The command abseff was created for immediate calculating of absolute effects based on relative treatment estimates.

 The main intention of this command is to facilate absolute effects derivation for health researchers and systematic review authors.
+Editors and peer-reviewers of Cochrane reviews may also find this usefull as they have to revise multiple summary of findings table.

 1) **Absolute effect based on relative risk (risk ratios)**